 Table~\ref{table-mel-restoration-metrics-results} shows that on DENOISE, DEREV, and ALL-GSR, all four \textit{VoiceFixer} based models are effective on the restoration of mel spectrogram.
 Among the four analysis stage models, \textit{UNet} is consistently better than the other three models.

 Table~\ref{table-mel-Super_resolution} lists the mel restoration performance on different sampling rates.
-We found that although \textit{VF-BiGRU} have fewer parameters than \textit{VF-UNet}, it still achieved the highest score on average LSD and SiSPNR.
-This result shows the recurrent structure is more suitable for the mel spectrogram super-resolution task when the initial sampling rate is high.
+Although \textit{VF-BiGRU} has fewer parameters than \textit{VF-UNet}, it still achieved the highest score on LSD and SiSPNR averagely.
+This result indicates that the recurrent structure might be more suitable for the mel spectrogram super-resolution task when the initial sampling rate is high.